-‘Souls is set over twenty years after the demise of humans.
+‘Souls is set thirty years (and counting!) after the demise of humans.
 The 1988 virus that destroyed them was a fast-acting pandemic and decimated most human populations within weeks.
 This sudden death of the planet’s dominant species had profound effects on the planet, its environments, and its other species.

 At first, lack of maintenance actually created many disastrous situations.
 Left unattended, chemical plants and factories hit critical points — some outright exploded, spewing toxic fumes and substances.
 Others expelled pollution and sewage into rivers and lakes.
 And, of course, humans falling over dead everywhere created noxious environments full of rotting corpses.

-Things created and used by humans — machines, structures, tools, and goods — are damaged after twenty years’ exposure.
+Things created and used by humans — machines, structures, tools, and goods — are damaged after decades of exposure.

 - Natural Disasters